DlieBG/zettabgp/README.md

 #### `zettabgp mrt-simulation`
 The `mrt-simulation` subcommand is used for processing mrt files.\
-It is mendatory to provide a valid path to at least one mrt file.\
+It is mandatory to provide a valid path to at least one mrt file.\
 `mrt-simulation` also supports the handling of multiple mrt files.\
 But keep in mind to provide sequentially sorted mrt files based on the timeframe.\
 Otherwise the grouping feature will not work properly!